roydejong/BeatSaberServerBrowser/README.md

 While your game is added to the browser, anyone will be able to join and your server code will be made public on the site (https://bssb.app).

 ## Installation
-**The mod will be available on [ModAssistant](https://github.com/Assistant/ModAssistant) soon.**
+👉 **The easiest way to install this mod is through [ModAssistant](https://github.com/Assistant/ModAssistant)! v0.5.1 is available there now.**

+### Manual installation
-The latest version of the mod is always available from the [Releases](https://github.com/roydejong/BeatSaberServerBrowser/releases/latest) page.
+You can manually download the latest version of the mod from the [Releases](https://github.com/roydejong/BeatSaberServerBrowser/releases/latest) page.
 From there, download the ServerBrowser zip file and extract it to your Beat Saber folder.

 *If the mod was successfully installed, you will see `ServerBrowser.dll` in your `Plugins` directory.*

 ### Requirements
 These libraries are required, install them [from BeatMods](https://beatmods.com/#/mods) or [with ModAssistant](https://github.com/Assistant/ModAssistant) if you don't have them yet.
 If you're using ModAssistant, these are installed automatically.

-- BSIPA v4.1.4+
+- BSIPA v4.1.4+ *(Core mod)*
+- SongCore: v3.2.0+ *(Core mod)*
 - BeatSaberMarkupLanguage: v1.5.1+
-- SongCore: v3.2.0+

 ### MultiplayerExtensions
 **I recommend installing [MultiplayerExtensions](https://github.com/Zingabopp/MultiplayerExtensions), which lets you play custom levels in multiplayer and adds some useful new features.** You can get the latest version through GitHub, or install it through ModAssistant.